GGEMS/ggems/doc/source/installation.rst

 Your NVIDIA GPU device must have a compute capability **>= 3.0**.

 Only Kepler and newest NVIDIA architecture are compatible with GGEMS.
-Check your architecture to `Wikipedia <http://en.wikipedia.org.wiki/CUDA>`_.
+Check your architecture in `Wikipedia <http://en.wikipedia.org.wiki/CUDA>`_.

 Installation
 ------------

-Since GGEMS is a static library, installation procedure is not really required.
+Since GGEMS is a static library, an installation procedure is not really required.
 The main directory that contains GGEMS has to be placed somewhere in your home directory in order to have the right to access.

 Compilation
 -----------